Prince Harry testifies the tabloids destroyed his childhood, but fails to recall specific stories

 "I genuinely feel that in every relationship that I've ever had — be that with friends, girlfriends, with family or with the army, there's always been a third party involved, namely the tabloid press," Harry said in a written witness statement released Tuesday.

-He said some of the journalists had been known for hacking or that there were invoices to third parties, including private investigators known for snooping, around the time of the articles.
+He said some of the journalists were known for hacking or that there were invoices to third parties, including private investigators known for snooping, around the time of the articles.

 When asked how reporters could have hacked his phone for an article about his 12th birthday — a time when he admitted he didn't have a mobile phone — he suggested they may have hacked the phone of his mother, the late Princess Diana.